 A student organization is defined as "a group of Tougaloo College students joined in the pursuit of a common purpose, which is in support of the mission, goals, and values of Tougaloo College."
-The organization must be guided by a lawful constitution, directed by chosen officers and approved advisors, and chartered by the Associate Director for Student Activities and approved by the Dean of Students.
+The organization must be guided by a lawful constitution, directed by chosen officers and approved advisors, and chartered by the Director for Student Engagement and approved by the Vice President for Student Services.